 Get creative with it!
 This project is one that kids will absolutely love to join in on.Continue to 7 of 11 below.

 Use Some Magnolia Leaves for a Fall Wreath

 Magnolia leaves are all the rage for farmhouse style homes.
 You can buy imitation magnolia leaves quite readily that will stay green for their lifetime.
-However, using dried magnolia leaves like you see in this wreath makes the project feel more fall-inspired.Continue to 8 of 11 below.
+However, using dried magnolia leaves as you see in this wreath makes the project feel more fall-inspired.Continue to 8 of 11 below.

 08 of 11

 Another creative way to preserve your fall leaves is to add some glitter into the mix.
 Pour some colored glitter into a bowl of modpe podge, then coat each leaf.
 The more layers, the stiffer and more glittery your leaves will become.

 For best results, choose glitter colors that match the color of the leaves.Continue to 9 of 11 below.